Rigidity of mapping class groups mod powers of twists: Projection lemmas

-Notice that two disjoint curves induce nested punctures separations, but the converse is not true (for example, choose some $\beta$ intersecting $\alpha$ and set $\alpha'=T_\beta(\alpha)$, which induces the same punctures separation by Remark \ref{puntsepdiverse}).
-The following lemma shows a peculiar behaviour of the projection $\C\to \Cdt$ which holds for all $K\in\mathbb{N}$: \begin{lemma} For every $K\in\mathbb{N}$ and every subgroup $H\le MCG(S)$ generated by powers of Dehn Twists, the following hold for the projection $\C\to\C/H$: \begin{enumerate} \item For $b=4$, if $\alpha$ and $\alpha'$ are adjacent in the Farey complex then their projections remain at distance $1$. \item For $b\ge5$, if $\alpha$ and $\alpha'$ are disjoint curves then their projections remain at distance $1$. \item For $b\ge5$, if $\alpha$ and $\alpha'$ intersect and their punctures separations are not nested then their projections remain at distance at least $2$. \end{enumerate} \end{lemma}
+Notice that two disjoint curves induce nested puncture separations, but the converse is not true (for example, choose some $\beta$ intersecting $\alpha$ and set $\alpha'=T_\beta(\alpha)$, which induces the same puncture separation by Remark \ref{puntsepdiverse}).
+The following lemma shows a peculiar behaviour of the projection $\C\to \Cdt$ which holds for all $K\in\mathbb{N}$: \begin{lemma} For every subgroup $H\le MCG(S)$ generated by powers of Dehn Twists, the following hold for the projection $\C\to\C/H$: \begin{enumerate} \item For $b=4$, if $\alpha$ and $\alpha'$ are adjacent in the Farey complex then their projections remain at distance $1$. \item For $b\ge5$, if $\alpha$ and $\alpha'$ are disjoint curves then their projections remain at distance $1$. \item For $b\ge5$, if $\alpha$ and $\alpha'$ intersect and their puncture separations are not nested then their projections remain at distance at least $2$. \end{enumerate} \end{lemma}